D4 motorway (Slovakia)

-D4 is a motorway in southwestern Slovakia.
-The planned highway is commonly referred to as the Bratislava bypass.
+D4 motorway (Diaľnica D4) is a Slovak motorway which, when completed, will form the outer ring road around Bratislava, speed up access to motorway networks and partially reduce traffic on the road network in the catchment areas of Bratislava.
+The D4 is one of Europe's largest public-private partnership (PPP) projects.

 For decades, there was only a short stretch from Austrian border at Jarovce to the junction with D2 (part of the former D61), construction of which started in 1996 and was opened in 1998.

 Construction of various other parts started in the late 2010s, with several openings throughout 2020 and 2021.
-The extension to the motorway D1 between Bratislava and Senec is underway, in order to connect the southern bypass of Bratislava to the country's main traffic artery.
-The bypass also intersects with expressway R7, parts of which are already open as well.
+The extension to the motorway D1 in Bratislava is underway, in order to connect the southern bypass of Bratislava to the country's main traffic artery.
+The outer ring road also intersects with expressway R7; parts of which are already open as well.

-History
+Chronology

 The connecting motorway on the Austrian side, Nordost Autobahn A6 was opened on 19 November 2007.
 The highway connects the border with Slovakia to the Ost Autobahn A4.
-It provided connection to 3rd of its 5 neighboring country, until 2007 Slovakia was connected by motorway only to the Czech Republic and Hungary.
+It provided connection to 3rd of its 5 neighboring country.
+Until 2007, Slovakia was connected by motorway only to the Czech Republic and Hungary.